 - If the specified class name, clazz, is not null, the service must have been registered with the specified class name.
-The complete list of class names with which a service was registered is available from the service's objectClass property. - If the specified filter is not null, the filter expression must match the service. - If the Java Runtime Environment supports permissions, the caller must have ServicePermission with the GET action for at least one of the class names under which the service was registered. - For each class name with which the service was registered, calling ServiceReference.isAssignableTo(Bundle, String) with the context bundle and the class name on the service's ServiceReference object must return true

-Returns An array of ServiceReference objects or null if no services are registered which satisfy the search.

-Throws InvalidSyntaxException - If the specified filter contains an invalid filter expression that cannot be parsed.
+The complete list of class names with which a service was registered is available from the service's objectClass property. - If the specified filter is not null, the filter expression must match the service. - If the Java Runtime Environment supports permissions, the caller must have ServicePermission with the GET action for at least one of the class names under which the service was registered. - For each class name with which the service was registered, calling ServiceReference.isAssignableTo(Bundle, String) with the context bundle and the class name on the service's ServiceReference object must return true - Returns A collection of ServiceReference objects.
+May be empty if no services are registered which satisfy the search. - Throws InvalidSyntaxException If the specified filter contains an invalid filter expression that cannot be parsed.